paulo-roger/flying-tokens/README.md

 #### If you want to disable just click the dove slashed icon and it will remove the filter effects, then you can change the elevation and it won't apply effects anymore.
 ![functions2](readme/functions2.png)

+### Effects included
+Shadow projection, token scale up or down depending on the altitude, small movements to simulate flight, Token Magic FX filter to simulate wind.
+In the next release it will be configurable.

 ## Settings
 **Automatic Apply**
 *Default: active.*